-Public Provident Fund Scheme (PPF Account) is a popular investment option introduced by the ministry of finance, which offers attractive return (which is completely exempted from tax) along with a reasonable safety.
+The Public Provident Fund Scheme (PPF Account) is a popular government scheme introduced by the ministry of finance, which offers attractive return (which is completely exempted from tax) along with a reasonable safety.

 An investor can start with a minimum investment of Rs 500 to a maximum of Rs 1,50,000 in a financial year and can avail other facilities like withdrawal, loan, and extension of account.

 - Mobilize savings by offering investments with decent returns and tax benefits; and

 - Encourage the habits of financial planning in the masses by motivating them to build a retirement corpus.

 What is the Eligibility for opening PPF Account?